grantmcdermott/quarto-revealjs-clean/README.md

 # Quarto clean theme

-A minimal and elegant presentation theme for Quarto Reveal.js, inspired by Kyle's [LaTex template](https://raw.githack.com/kylebutts/templates/master/latex-slides/slides.pdf).
+A minimalist and elegant presentation theme for Quarto Reveal.js, inspired by Kyle's [LaTex template](https://raw.githack.com/kylebutts/templates/master/latex-slides/slides.pdf).

 Click the screenshot below to be taken to a